Sound Check! A Festival of Asian American Music, Sound, and Scholarship

 Chiara Cox best explains her work as a Filipina American advocate, artist, and writer with this quote, “I am planting my own seeds in the soil where I now live as I grow roots to the home I left behind.”
 She is excited to be part of Sound Check! and considers it an incredible honor to be able to lecture on her esteemed mentor, Evelyn Mandac.
 You can find more about her work at www.ChiaraCox.com.

-Session #9: Through Composers’ Eyes
+Session #9: Through Composers’ and Editors’ Eyes

 Chieh Huang (she/her), University of California, Irvine